-- Employers be deemed to have complied with the choice of fund requirements if they contribute to a default fund due to the employee having not chosen a fund and the ATO having not responded to a request for details of the employee's stapled fund, and - Employers be allowed to accept that stapled fund details provided by the Commissioner of Taxation represent a complying fund which can accept employer contributions.
+- Employers must be deemed to have complied with the choice of fund requirements if they rely on representations by the ATO, even if made in error, in respect to notification of stapled fund details - Employers must be deemed to have complied with the choice of fund requirements if they contribute to a default fund due to the employee having not chosen a fund and the ATO having not responded to a request for details of the employee's stapled fund, and - Employers must be allowed to accept that stapled fund details provided by the ATO represent a complying fund which can accept employer contributions.

-The ATO should be required to ensure that a stapled fund is permitted to accept contributions before an employer is advised of its status.
+The ATO should be required to ensure that a stapled fund is both complying and permitted to accept contributions before an employer is advised of its status.
 The requirement for employers to verify this separately should be removed with respect to stapled funds.